tdarlic/making-embedded-systems/Week9/README.md

 - Simplicity so it is easy to understand
 - It could be easily adjusted to be used on any word width
 - Memory usage
+- Code space, this is the shortest function in Linux ARM GCC assembly
 ### Cons
 - The function proved to be slow